ddbj/www/ddbj-account-e.md

 It takes approximately 5 minutes for account creation or updates to be reflected in the D-way submission system, NBDC Human Database Application System, JGA, and AGD.

-### Confirmation email for the first-time login {#first}

-When logging in for the first time, a confirmation email will be sent to your registered email address.
-Follow the instructions in the email to activate your account.

 ### Cautions on using the NBDC Human Database Application System {#humandbs}

 When submitting an application in Japanese through the NBDC Human Database Application System, additional information including Japanese names and detailed affiliations is required: